Best Mattress Topper of 2021

 We scoured our brains for caveats, but it's hard to find in this high-quality option, aside from the upfront cost.
 Our testers overwhelmingly agreed that if you're searching for a long-term solution to make a mattress more comfortable and restful, this model is the right choice.

 The LUCID 5 Zone Lavender is not just low-priced; it's also one of our favorites to sleep on.
 It features an ergonomic grid and a balanced foam density that doesn't feel too hard or soft.
-Our testers found themselves in comfort looking forward to a night's sleep after slipping it over a 10-year old, hard, test mattress.
-It provides an excellent level of support that contours the body but doesn't swallow you.
-You can easily turn and move, a beneficial point for those that tend to toss and turn.
-Many of our testers love the lavender scent that isn't overbearing and adds a nice scent to the room.
-The smell isn't overbearing either.
+We found ourselves deep in comfort, looking forward to a night's sleep after slipping it over a hard 10-year old test mattress.
+It provides an excellent level of support that contours the body but doesn't swallow you up, so you can still toss and turn with ease if you tend to be restless.
+Many of our testers love the subtle lavender scent, which isn't overbearing and adds a nice scent to the room.

-The few downsides of this mattress are its warmth and the fact that it can't be washed (no cover).
-It felt noticeably warmer than the cooler mattresses we tested, though we never overheated.
+The few downsides of this mattress are its warmth and the fact that it can't be washed — it lacks a cover.
+It felt noticeably warmer than the coolest toppers we tested, though we never overheated.
 We also note that not everyone will appreciate the lavender scent, though it didn't put off any of our testing team, male or female.
 This model is our clear favorite among the more affordable toppers in the test bunch.

 This high-quality wool topper stands out when it comes to thermoregulation.
 Adding the SnugFleece SnugSoft Elite Wool to a mattress provides a thin, cozy layer of cushioning with a lower level of support.
-On cold nights, it provides a little extra warmth, without being too hot when the temperature rises and the seasons change.
+It provides a little extra warmth on cold nights, but it's not too hot when the temperature rises and the seasons change.
 We love the anchor straps and the in-between size that'll fit both a double and queen-sized mattress.
 What's more?
 You can simply throw it into the washing machine to wash the whole thing if it gets dirty.